Maryland workers say they're owed millions in unpaid overtime and benefits as WJZ investigates wage theft

 Employment Standards has a call center at 410-767-2357 and anyone can talk to an investigator, have their questions answered and receive instruction on how to properly file a complaint.

-"Employers need to be educated on what their options really are because a lot of them just don't know.
+"Employers need to be educated on what their obligations really are because a lot of them just don't know.
 Likewise, employees need to be educated on what their rights are," Zavaro said.
-"Until that happens, I think these violations all continue to happen because if someone just doesn't know what the law is, they're not going to pay their employers what's needed."
+"Until that happens, I think these violations all continue to happen because if someone just doesn't know what the law is, they're not going to pay their employees what's needed."

 for more features.